El Salvador Cuisine: 20 Must-Try Salvadoran Foods That Showcase Tradition and Flavor

 El Salvador FoodsSalvadoran Traditional Foods.

-These tasty dishes are served all over the territory, and even though the country is small, different regions offer variations of the same traditional meals; they include appetizers, desserts, and regular meals.
+Savory or sweet, Salvadoran cuisine’s tasty dishes are served throughout the territory, and even though the country is small, different regions offer variations of the same traditional meals, including appetizers, desserts, and street foods.

 1. Pupusas.
 The National Dish of El Salvador